The Importance Of Name Safety Testing Tools In Brand Development

-Our goal is to provide our pharmaceutical clients with a simple, sequenced, transparent, and standardized approach to name safety testing.
-Our safety testing process is designed to adhere to the guidelines for proprietary (invented) name reviews by global health authorities, such as the US Food and Drug Administration (FDA), Health Canada, and European Medicine’s Agency (EMA).
+Obtaining regulatory approval for an invented pharmaceutical brand name continues to be a significant hurdle for the industry.
+Your team can significantly improve approval results and mitigate risks by incorporating comprehensive safety review methods into the naming process.
+Brandsymbol’s regulatory experts can provide our pharmaceutical clients with a simple, sequenced, transparent, and standardized approach to name safety testing.
+Solid safety testing processes adhere to the guidelines for proprietary (invented) name reviews of global health authorities, such as the US Food and Drug Administration (FDA), Japan Pharmaceuticals and Medical Devices Agency (PMDA), and European Medicine’s Agency (EMA).

 WCA can be used in the proprietary (invented) name review process to identify potential conflicts in brand name candidates based on an in-depth evaluation of name pair similarity-based elements, including: